Think-and-Dev/rskswap-com/src/pages/blog/06-ipfs-uniswap-interface/index.md

 ## How you can help

-To keep the Uniswap Interface available, you can pin the hash of the [latest release](https://github.com/Uniswap/uniswap-interface/releases/latest).
+To keep the Rsk Swap Interface available, you can pin the hash of the [latest release](https://github.com/Think-and-dev/rskswap-frontend/releases/latest).

 If this sort of work sounds cool to you, we're hiring!
-[Shoot us a message!](mailto:contact@uniswap.org)
+[Shoot us a message!](mailto:hello@thinkanddev.com)